JacobBonner/JenkinsTutorial/README.md

-#### __5.4.5 - Create a Job in Jenkins and Trigger with Webhook__
+#### __5.4.6 - Create a Job in Jenkins and Trigger with a Webhook__
-It is possible to integrate webhooks with Freestyle Jobs, Pipeline Jobs, and Multiconfigration Pipeline Jobs.
+It is possible to configure Freestyle Jobs, Pipeline Jobs, and Multiconfigration Pipeline Jobs for integration with GitHub webhooks.
 In this case we are going to create a Pipeline.

 1. From the Jenkins Dashboard, hit 'New Item', give it the name `github-webhook` and select 'Pipeline'.